-Darryl's white collar experience includes conducting internal corporate investigations and representing and advising US and foreign multinational companies and their governing boards and committees in civil and criminal matters involving fraud, accounting, and regulatory issues, often in the context of investigations and enforcement actions undertaken by the US Department of Justice and the US Securities and Exchange Commission.
-He has substantial experience in matters involving the US Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws, including creating and assessing compliance and training programs, conducting risk assessments and compliance audits, as well as conducting and evaluating anti-corruption due diligence and compliance in the context of foreign investments and mergers and acquisitions.
+Darryl's white collar experience includes conducting internal corporate investigations and representing and advising US and foreign multinational companies and financial institutions, and their governing boards and committees, in civil and criminal matters involving fraud, accounting, and regulatory issues, often in the context of investigations and enforcement actions undertaken by the US Department of Justice, the US Securities and Exchange Commission and other US and non-US enforcement authorities.
+He has substantial experience in matters involving the US Foreign Corrupt Practices Act (FCPA) and other anti-corruption laws, including conducting risk assessments and creating and assessing compliance and training programs as well as conducting and evaluating anti-corruption due diligence and compliance in the context of foreign investments and mergers and acquisitions.

-Darryl's litigation experience includes representing and advising clients in actions involving fraud, securities, accounting, regulatory and shareholder derivative and corporate governance issues.
+Darryl's litigation experience includes representing and advising corporations, corporate boards and committees, and financial institutions in actions involving fraud, securities, accounting, regulatory and shareholder derivative and corporate governance issues.

 Darryl served as a law clerk to the Honorable Frank X. Altimari of the US Court of Appeals for the Second Circuit from 1991-1992 and to the Honorable Robert E. Payne of the US District Court for the Eastern District of Virginia from 1992-1993.
 Prior to attending law school, Mr. Lew was a Fulbright Scholar at the College of Europe in Bruges, Belgium during the 1985-1986 academic year.

-Representation of a global financial institution before the DOJ and CFTC in connection with investigations into possible violations of federal and state antitrust and fraud laws, as well as the Commodities Exchange Act arising from the institution's activities related to benchmark interest rates including Libor and Euribor.
+Representation of a publicly-traded European global financial institution before the DOJ and CFTC in connection with investigations into possible violations of federal and state antitrust and fraud laws, as well as the Commodities Exchange Act arising from the institution's activities related to benchmark interest rates including LIBOR and EURIBOR.

 Representation of the Board of Directors of a private equity fund in an internal investigation into possible FCPA violations by a Latin American subsidiary of a US portfolio company.

-Representation of the audit committee of a publicly traded, multinational telecommunications corporation in connection with DOJ and SEC investigation into possible FCPA violations related to the corporation's operations in Central and Eastern Europe.
+Representation of the audit committee of a publicly traded, multinational telecommunications company before the DOJ and the SEC in connection with the audit committee's independent investigation into possible FCPA violations related to the company's operations in Central and Eastern Europe.